Loading...

 Pair with Protein

-Consume the Yoga bar alongside a source of protein, such as a handful of almonds or a boiled egg.
-This can help slow down the absorption of sugar into your bloodstream.
+Consume the Yoga bar with a source of protein such as a small handful of almonds or a boiled egg.
+Protein can help stabilize blood sugar levels.

 Add Healthy Fats